binhnguyenduc/lgtm-lbac-proxy/cmd/migrate-labels/README.md

 # Label Migration Tool

+⚠️ **URGENT: Required Migration for v0.12.0+**

+Starting with v0.12.0, the simple label format has been completely removed.
+All users **must** migrate to the extended format before upgrading.
+This tool helps you convert your existing labels.yaml file to the required format.

 A CLI tool to migrate label configuration files from simple format to extended multi-label format.

 ## Features